Connor Fields (lacrosse): NLL

 Fields was traded from San Diego to the Buffalo Bandits on August 28, 2021 in exchange for the 13th overall pick in the 2021 NLL Draft and a second round pick in 2022.

 Following one season with the Bandits, Fields was selected by the Las Vegas Desert Dogs in the 2022 NLL Expansion Draft and then immediately traded to the Rochester Knighthawks along with the first overall pick in the 2022 NLL Entry Draft in exchange for Charlie Bertrand, their first, fourth, and sixth round picks in the same draft, and their first round pick of the 2023 entry draft.
+He signed a three-year contract with Rochester on November 8, 2022.
+During the 2023 season, Fields became just the third American-born player to record 100 points in a season, after Joe Resetarits and Tom Schreiber, and second American-born player to score 50 goals in a season after Roy Colsey, leading Rochester to the playoffs for the first time in team history.
+Fields led all NLL forwards with 142 loose balls, becoming one of three players in NLL history, alongside John Tavares and Athan Iannucci to record 100 points and 130 loose ball recoveries in a season.

+Fields was named the NLL MVP for the 2025 season, having finished in the top 10 leaguewide in goals, assists, points, and loose balls.
+During this season, he became just the third player ever to record three separate 110 point seasons, after Mark Matthews, Dhane Smith, and Shawn Evans.

 PLL

-Fields became a member of Chaos Lacrosse Club of Paul Rabil’s new league, the Premier Lacrosse League for the 2019 Premier Lacrosse League season.
+Fields became a member of Chaos Lacrosse Club (now Carolina Chaos) of Paul Rabil’s new league, the Premier Lacrosse League for the 2019 Premier Lacrosse League season.
 He made the league's first ever Premier Lacrosse League All-Star Game as a member of Team Rambo.
 He participated in the Adidas Freestyle Challenge during all-star weekend as well.
 Fields ended the season tied for second in goals.
 He made the 2019 PLL all pro team.

-Fields was traded to Archers Lacrosse Club on February 25, 2021 in exchange for midfielder Ian MacKay.
+Fields was traded to Archers Lacrosse Club (now Utah Archers) on February 25, 2021 in exchange for midfielder Ian MacKay.

+In the 2023 season, Fields was named a finalist for the Eamon McEneaney Attackman of the Year Award.
+Archers went on to win the PLL Championship, although Fields missed the final with a shoulder injury.